Education in Turkey: Higher Education

-In the 1930s, at the suggestion of Albert Einstein, the Atatürk government hired over a thousand established academics, including world renowned émigré professors escaping the Nazi takeover in Germany.
+In the 1930s, at the suggestion of Albert Einstein, the Atatürk government hired over a thousand established academics, including world-renowned émigré professors escaping the Nazi takeover in Germany.
 Most were in medicine, mathematics, and natural science, plus a few in the faculties of law and the arts.
 Germany's exiled professors served as directors in eight of twelve Istanbul's basic science Institutes, as well as six directors of Istanbul's seventeen clinics at the Faculty of Medicine.

 In the academic year 2001–2002 there were 76 universities, 53 of which belonged to the state and 23 to foundations.
-In these institutions 66,700 personnel were working, 63,000 in state universities and 3,700 in others.
+In these institutions, 66,700 personnel were working, 63,000 in state universities and 3,700 in others.

-After the national university entrance examination organized by the national examining body students, if they succeed, continue with their studies at a university.
-Foreign students take the Yös exam or provide equivalent credentials approved by the Higher Education Council (YÖK).
+After the national university entrance examination organized by the Measuring, Selection and Placement Center students, if they succeed, continue with their studies at a university.
+Foreign students take the YÖS Examination or provide equivalent credentials approved by the Council of Higher Education.

-Universities provide either two or four years of education for undergraduate studies, while graduate programs last a minimum of two years.
-Some universities also ask for an additional year of English preparatory study to be completed before the start of studies, unless an exemption examination is passed.
+Universities provide two or four years of education for undergraduate studies, while graduate programs last at least two years.
+Some universities also require an additional year of English preparatory study before the start of studies unless an exemption examination is passed.

 There are around 820 higher education institutions including universities with a total student enrollment of over 1 million.
 Tertiary education is the responsibility of the Higher Education Council, and funding is provided by the state for public institutions that make up the bulk of the tertiary education system.
 There are 167 universities in Turkey, which are classified as either public or foundational (private) and 373,353 students were graduated from these universities in 2006.
 Public universities typically charge very low fees while private foundation universities are highly expensive with fees that can reach $30,000 per annum.
 Since 1998, universities have been given greater autonomy and were encouraged to raise funds through partnerships with industry.

-The quality of education at the Turkish universities varies greatly, some providing education and facilities on par with internationally renowned schools (the technical universities are often compared with universities in the United States, and are regularly visited by the US Accreditation Board for Engineering and Technology and their engineering programs deemed substantially equivalent to comparable programs in the US.
+The quality of education at Turkish universities varies significantly, with some institutions offering education and facilities comparable to internationally renowned universities.
+Notably, technical universities in Turkey are often compared to their counterparts in the United States.
+These universities are regularly evaluated by the Accreditation Board for Engineering and Technology (ABET), and their engineering programs are frequently deemed substantially equivalent to similar programs in the United States.

-Turkish universities actively participate in the Socrates – Erasmus program of the European Commission, aiming to increase student and academician mobility within the European Union, the European Economic Area countries, and other EU candidate states.
-An increasing number of Turkish university students complete a part of their studies abroad at other participating countries' universities, and Turkish universities receive students of the same status from abroad.